Update: Story introduction updated with Table of Contents.

-On June 11, 2021, Tesla launched the Model S Plaid as the quickest (0-60 mph) series-production car that made a bold statement in the auto industry.
-Over the next few years, it wants to push the limits at the low end of the lineup, not in the aspect of acceleration and performance, but affordability.
-To truly democratize electric cars, it is developing an EV with a USD 25,000 (approx. EUR 21,000) price tag.
+In June 2021, Tesla launched the Model S Plaid as the quickest (0-60 mph) series-production car that made a bold statement in the auto industry.
+Over the next few years, it intends to push the limits at the low end of the lineup, not in the aspect of acceleration and performance but affordability.
+To truly democratize electric cars, Tesla will launch an electric car with a USD 25,000 (approx. EUR 23,600) price this decade.

 Model 2 is not a car.
 There’s no Model 2.Elon Musk, co-founder and CEO, Tesla (2021 annual shareholder meeting)